akhilpranjal/ContextFlowAPI/docs/3_embeddings_vector_search.md

   - Persistence inconsistencies:
     - If index file exists but metadata missing (or vice-versa), `_load_if_available()` skips load.
   - Memory & performance:
-    - `IndexFlatIP` keeps all vectors in RAM; memory grows linearly with number of vectors.
+- Qdrant keeps vectors in the configured Qdrant backend rather than in-process RAM.
-    - For larger datasets, consider approximate indexes (HNSW or IVF) or external vector stores.
+     - For larger datasets, scale Qdrant using its own storage and deployment options instead of keeping vectors inside the API process.

 - Practical exercises
   1. Run the vectorstore unit test:
      - `pytest tests/test_vectorstore.py`
   2. Programmatic usage example remains the same; call `EmbeddingService.embed_texts(texts)` to get normalized embeddings.
   3. Test persistence:
-     - Enable `ENABLE_FAISS_PERSISTENCE=true`, add vectors, restart process, and verify `FaissVectorStore` reloads index and metadata.
+     - Set `QDRANT_URL`, add vectors, restart the process, and verify the same collection still contains the indexed chunks.
   4. Replace `IndexFlatIP` with `IndexHNSWFlat` for approximate nearest neighbor and measure latency/recall tradeoffs.
   5. Add a benchmark to measure embed + search latency for N documents.